sankarhq/sankarhq.github.io/reflections/ai-safety.md

     After some reflection, write down your thoughts and send me.

-    For the programmers out there, I want a PR on [sankarhq.github.io]() Better yet, a deployment preview.
+    For the programmers out there, I want a PR on [sankarhq.github.io]() Better yet, a deploy preview link.

 6. What should humanity do today to leverage AI safely?

     _Yet unknown.
-Expecting to arrive at a profound truth..._
+Expecting to arrive at a profound realisation..._